Have you ever wondered about the history of the Nigerian flag? Here is the story.

 But some concerned citizens of Nigeria weren’t happy about the neglect and dumping of Taiwo in oblivion.

-So they raised a strong voice calling for a proper recognition of Pa Akinkunmi and the government heard their voice.
+So they raised a strong voice calling for proper recognition of Pa Akinkunmi and the government heard their voice.

 Pa Akinkunmi who was born in 1936 was then accorded a National Award; the Officer of the Order of the Federal Republic (OFR) by former President Goodluck Jonathan and was placed on a lifetime salary.